 This will be the first time we are limiting the number of gifts they receive, at least from us.
 We did talk with them about this new simplified approach, and the response, while a bit tentative, was accepted.

 Does your family do anything similar for Christmas?

-Joline Pinto Atkins is an actress who also uses the web as her world-wide stage and can also be found writing at The Cuppa Jo, and is the founder and a contributor at Daily Fast Fuel and the newly debuted SlimSavers.com.
-Joline is wife to one (phew - that's good to know) and mother of two amazing children, aged 11 and 7, who are both named after authors.
-Addicted to fitness, she is an Independent Team Beachbody Coachand sweats out any daily angst by exercising and P90X'ing, and longs for good books, vats of coffee, and an endless supply of buffalo wings - which she will not share with you.
-So, please, do not ask.
+Joline Pinto Atkins, an actress who also uses the web as her world-wide stage, can also be found writing at The Cuppa Jo, and is the founder of Daily Fast Fuel.
+She is wife to one (phew - that's good to know) and mother of two amazing children, aged 12 and 8, who are both named after authors.
+Passionate about fitness, she is an Independent Team Beachbody Coach and sweats out any daily angst by exercising at home, longs for good books, is a redeemed coffee addict, and won't share popcorn with anyone.
+Even her own family.